heananbird/Seeq-Cost-Throughput-Curve-Guide/docs/source/potential.rst

 Layout - Update
 ******

 The overall layout of the Potental Gain Add-On looks like this.
+Updated?

 .. jupyter-execute::
     :hide-code: